 We will perform all analyses using R version 4.3.3 (R Core Team, 2024).
 We will use a significant level (α) of .05 in the analyses.
 All data except that obtained from participants who failed any of the DQS items will be analyzed in the following steps.

 First, a paired one-tailed t-test will be conducted on the means of the rated abstractness of the abstract and concrete sentences for each pair.
-We will exclude pairs whose rated abstractness does not exhibit significant differences, or where the effect size of its difference is below Cohen’s d = 0.2.
+We will exclude pairs whose rated abstractness do not exhibit significant differences, or where the effect size of its difference is below Cohen’s d = 0.3.
 This step is to ensure that our manipulation works efficiently enough.
-Second, to ascertain that abstract and concrete sentences refer to acts with equivalent favorability, we will perform two one-sided tests (TOST) on the means of favorability associated with the acts mentioned in the two sentences.
+Second, to ascertain that abstract and concrete sentences refer to acts with equivalent favorability, we will perform two one-sided tests (TOST) using the “equivalence” package in R (Robinson, 2016) on the means of favorability associated with the acts mentioned in the two sentences.
 The purpose of this test is to statistically reject null hypotheses regarding the difference between two items, ≦ -Δ and ≧ Δ, thereby ensuring their equivalence.
-In the TOST procedure, we will set the upper and lower equivalence bounds (Δ) to Δ = 0.3.
+In the TOST procedure, we will set the upper and lower equivalence bounds (Δ) to Δ = 0.33, assuming SD as 1.1.
+If we do not have a sufficient number of experimental stimuli (i.e., 20 pairs) as a result of the TOST, we will conduct a non-inferiority test. Δ = 0.33 will be used in the test, as well as in the TOST.
+We will select the rest of the stimuli such that the favorability of the act of the abstract sentence is not inferior to that of the concrete sentence.

+We will create ten profiles using 20 pairs of sentences that are selected through the above analysis.
+When creating profiles, we will carefully select sentences not to diminish the consistency of personality of the depicted person and not to include too private information.

 Main Experiment

 Hypotheses